Parking for Disabled Drivers

 The Blue Badge Scheme

-If you think you might be eligible for a Disabled "blue badge", in which holders receive certain parking privileges and are part of a nationally recognised scheme, you should apply to West Sussex County Council.
-Either by telephoning The Social Services Department on 01243 642105 or click on the use the link in the Downloads/Links Section.
+If you think you might be eligible for a Disabled "blue badge", , you should apply to West Sussex County Council.
+Either by telephoning The Social Services Department on 01243 777653 or visit the Blue Badge pages on the West Sussex County Council website.